sanskar-23/sanskar-23/README.md

 - 🌱 I’m currently learning DSA in c++ and Python
-- 👯 I’m looking to collaborate in full stack Projects
+- 👯 I’m looking to collaborate in full stack Web Dev Projects
 - 🤔 I’m looking for help in DSA
 - 📫 How to reach me: kapoorshanskar@gmail.com
 - 😄 Pronouns: He/Him